skijit/notes/electronics/basics.md

 - LED's are *non-ohmic*.
 Current flowing through it does not follow Ohm's law because a resitance is not constant.
 In a motor, as the load increases, it will pull more current, because the resistance goes down.  [see here](http://electronics.stackexchange.com/questions/95874/when-people-talk-about-a-device-drawing-current-what-do-they-mean-why-do-dev)  - How does a load only pull what it needs?
 - Why do circuits need to be closed?
 - See note above about Kirchoff's Voltage Laws
+- Passive vs Active components, and other component types